-Currently, the whole school is working towards Rights Respecting Schools Silver Award.
-We are working on embedding the UN Convention on the Rights of the Child in our policy, practice and culture.
+Our school have worked towards being awarded Rights Respecting Schools Silver Award.
+We have embedded the UN Convention on the Rights of the Child in our policy, practice and culture.
 Each class has a Class Charter which is a mutual agreement between adults and children in classrooms and around school.
 The whole school also follows the "Jigsaw" PSHE scheme with key themes including "Being me in my world", "Relationships" and "Celebrating Difference".

 Our Steering group has chosen Article 24 - The Right to the best healthcare, safe water to drink, nutritious food and a clean and safe environment as our Article of the Month for July as they felt it best linked to our work for the zoo project and the learning around the countries the endangered animals live in and varied living conditions there.
 The steering group are gathering work for our first Rights Respecting newsletter which they will be putting together to go out this half term!